rbaumgarten/SiteGenesis-Community-TestSuite/README.md

 ## Test Suite Structure

 This section gives a small introduction to the test suite structure.
 Please visit the generated [ScriptDoc](http://xceptance.github.io/SiteGenesis-Community-TestSuite/scriptdoc/index.html) for extended information on test data, packages, test cases and modules.
 The provided [Guide](https://github.com/dataduke/xlt-testsuite-documentation/blob/gh-pages/GUIDE.md) delivers conventions for test suite namings, instructions for test suite development, examples of test suite commands and links to additional resources.
 All planned features are publicly tracked as [GitHub issues](https://github.com/Xceptance/SiteGenesis-Community-TestSuite/issues).
 Feel free to add feature requests!

+### Branches

+This test suite features several SiteGenesis version branches.
+The __master__ is always the latest available version.
+Older versions can be found under their respective tag name such as __v15.3.2__ or in the branch of the version such as __15.3.X__.

 ### General